callmelazarus/leetcode-codewars-journey/README.md

 **Today I worked on:**
 (preview) missing Number e268
-- convert sorted array to binary search tree (NTR)
+- convert sorted array to binary search tree e108 (NTR)
-- valid palindrome 2
+- valid palindrome 2 e680
+- replace elements with greatest element on right e1299

 **Reflection:**
 I actually came up with what I think is a great solution for valid palindrome 2, but couldn't get one of the very last test cases to run.
 Not going to sweat it, proud of the fact that I solved this one on my own with no help.
+I tried to do two easier ones, and thankfully was able to get them solved on my own!

 **Lesson:**
+insert function in python allows you to add to a list in the beginning

 ## Dec 19, 2022 - Monday

 **Today I worked on:**
 - (review) balancedbinary tree (NTR)
-- diameter of binary tree (NTR)
+- diameter of binary tree e543 (NTR)
-- merge two binary trees (NTR)
+- merge two binary trees e617 (NTR)
-- path sum (NTR)
+- path sum e112 (NTR)

 **Reflection:**